-Hoodline crunched the numbers to find the best high-end New American restaurants around New Orleans, using both Yelp data and our own secret sauce to produce a ranked list of the best spots to venture when cravings strike.
+Hoodline crunched the numbers to find the best high-end New American restaurants around Cambridge, using both Yelp data and our own secret sauce to produce a ranked list of the best spots to venture next time you're on the hunt.

-Topping the list is Restaurant August.
-Located at 301 Tchoupitoulas St. in Central Business District, the New American spot is the most popular high-end New American restaurant in New Orleans, boasting 4.5 stars out of 1,204 reviews on Yelp.
+Topping the list is Craigie On Main.
+Located at 853 Main St., the bar, New American and French spot is the most popular high-end New American restaurant in Cambridge, boasting four stars out of 1,273 reviews on Yelp.

-Next up is Irish Channel's Coquette, situated at 2800 Magazine St. With 4.5 stars out of 700 reviews on Yelp, the New American spot has proven to be a local favorite for those looking to indulge.
+Next up is Riverside's Pammy's, situated at 928 Massachusetts Ave.
+With 4.5 stars out of 191 reviews on Yelp, the Italian and New American spot has proven to be a local favorite for those looking to indulge.

-Emeril's, a New American and Cajun/Creole spot that offers seafood and more in Lower Garden District, is another high-traffic, pricey go-to, with four stars out of 1,434 Yelp reviews.
-Head over to 800 Tchoupitoulas St. to see for yourself.
-As one of a series of restaurants owned by chef Emeril Lagasse, it has several other locations in Louisiana and beyond.
+Puritan & Company, a wine bar and New American breakfast and brunch spot in Inman Square, is another pricey go-to, with four stars out of 439 Yelp reviews.
+Head over to 1166 Cambridge St. to see for yourself.

-And then there's Bayona, a French Quarter favorite with four stars out of 662 reviews.
-Stop by 430 Dauphine St. to hit up the New American, Mediterranean and gluten-free spot next time you're in the mood to celebrate.
+And then there's Bondir Cambridge, a favorite with four stars out of 320 reviews.
+Stop by 279A Broadway to hit up the New American spot next time you're in the mood to celebrate.